 Historic Sites of Manitoba: Hathaway School / Coxworth School No. 1785 (Hathaway, Municipality of Deloraine-Winchester)

 The school closed in June 1964 and its district was dissolved in 1966.
-Its catchment area became part of the Deloraine Consolidated School District No. 2448.
+The catchment area became part of the Deloraine Consolidated School District No. 2448.
 The former school building was moved to Hartney where it was renovated into an insurance office.
-A monument at the original site commemorates it, along with the Hathway Pool Elevator situated near here from 1928 to 1970 (now privately owned), and the Hathaway Curling Rink from 1949 to 1976.
+A monument at the original site commemorates it, along with the Hathway Pool Elevator situated near here from 1928 to 1970 (later privately owned), and the Hathaway Curling Rink from 1949 to 1976.

 Our Heritage by Regent Women’s Institute, c1967, pages 45-46.
 [Manitoba Legislative Library, F5649.R44 Reg]

 One Hundred Years in the History of the Rural Schools of Manitoba: Their Formation, Reorganization and Dissolution (1871-1971) by Mary B. Perfect, MEd thesis, University of Manitoba, April 1978.

 Deloraine Scans a Century by Deloraine History Book Committee, 1980, page 126.

 This page was prepared by Gordon Goldsborough and Barry More.